-- A continuous chime will sound if the vehicle is driven more than 1 mile (1.6 km) with either turn signal on. - Check for an inoperative outside light bulb if either indicator flashes at a rapid rate.
+- A continuous chime will sound if the vehicle is driven more than 1 mile (1.6 km) with either turn signal on. - Check for an inoperative outside light bulb if either indicator flashes at a rapid rate. - If equipped with fog lamps, the fog lamp on the side of the activated turn signal will also illuminate to provide additional light when turning.

-N- Speed Control SET Indicator Light - If Equipped With 7 Inch Instrument Cluster Display
+☼ - Cruise Control Set Indicator Light - If Equipped

-This light will turn on when the speed control is set.
+This indicator light will illuminate when the cruise control is set to the desired speed.
 Refer to "Speed Control" in "Starting And Operating" for further information.